 However, they raised both petrol and diesel prices by around 80 paise per liter overnight, indicating that a new bout of price increases have started.

-Petrol and diesel are among the most highly taxed items in India, and the tax on one liter of petrol is around 100-125%, depending on the state.
+Petrol and diesel are among the most highly taxed items in India, and the tax on one liter of petrol ranges from 100-125%, depending on the state.

-For example, when the actual price of petrol was around Rs 45 back in November, the selling price of one liter of petrol ranged from Rs 95 to Rs 105.
+For example, when the actual price of petrol was around Rs 45/liter back in November, the selling price of one liter of petrol ranged from Rs 95 to Rs 105.

 At present, the actual price of petrol has risen to Rs 65-66 per liter, and including tax, the selling price should be around Rs 125 to Rs 140 per liter, depending on the state.